Quantum Linear System Solvers: A Survey of Algorithms and Applications

 \subsubsection{The Harrow-Hassidim-Lloyd Algorithm}

-The HHL algorithm, often equated with the broader advancements in the QLSP improvements, has been significantly refined in several posterior works.
-While the HHL algorithm was shown to have some advantage against classical algorithms, improvements of the algorithm have been achieved on the dependence of the query complexity on sparsity $s$, error $\varepsilon$ and condition number $\kappa$.
+The HHL algorithm was the first and is to date the most famous algorithm to solve QLSP.
+While the HHL algorithm was shown to have some advantage against classical algorithms, its limitations in practical applicability were soon challenged~\cite{aaronson_read_2015}.
+Subsequently, improvements of the algorithm have been achieved on the dependence of the query complexity on sparsity $s$, error $\varepsilon$ and condition number $\kappa$.
 Below, we provide a high-level idea as well as implementation details along with a complexity analysis.

 \textit{High-level idea} -- The high-level outline of HHL is as follows.
 As per assumptions from \cref{prob:QLSP}, we have that $A$ is Hermitian, PSD and normalized.
 That means we can write its spectral decomposition as $A=\sum_{j=0}^{N-1} \lambda_j \ketbra{\psi_j}{\psi_j}$ with $\frac{1}{\kappa(A)} \leq \lambda_j \leq 1$.
 Further, write the expansion of $\ket{b}$ in terms of the eigenbasis of $A$ as $\ket{\mathbf{b}}=\sum_{j=0}^{N-1} \beta_j \ket{\psi_j}$.
 We wish to obtain $\ket{\mathbf x} \propto A^{-1}\ket{\mathbf b} = \sum_{j=0}^{N-1} \frac{\beta_j}{\lambda_j} \ket{\psi_j}$.
 Suppose $\ket{\mathbf b}=\ket{\psi_j}$ is an eigenvector of $A$.
 To get $\ket{\mathbf x}$ in this case we have to somehow extract the eigenvalue $\lambda_j$ associated to $\ket{\psi_j}$, invert it, and append it onto $\ket{\psi_j}$.
 The general case of inverting $\ket{\mathbf b}=\sum_j \beta_j \ket{\psi_j}$ then follows easily if these tasks could be performed in a way that preserves linearity.
 As we shall see below, this is indeed the case: the eigenvalue extraction is carried out via quantum phase estimation (QPE), and the appending of $\lambda_j$ to their respective eigenvectors $\ket{\psi_j}$ is performed with the assistance of controlled unitaries and appropriate postselection.\\